 - Beauty products – skin and hair care products

 Like anything under the sun, it has its fair share of negative reviews, but it’s an acceptable percentage, not alarming in nature or number of complaints.
-So even though I wouldn’t say these are some miracle products that can help you lose weight fast, they won’t cause you harm in any major way too, as long as they are taken in moderation.
+So even though I wouldn’t say these are some miracle products that can help you lose weight fast, they should be quite safe as long as they are taken in moderation.

 How to earn as Herbalife independent distributors

 Like in any other MLM scheme, you can earn through 2 ways when you join as an Herbalife independent distributor:

 You earn a commission off the products that you sell to people.
 This is a direct and fair way to reward anyone who works hard to promote the company’s products to people.

 Unfortunately, products by MLM companies are naturally very difficult to sell, by virtue of its exorbitant pricing.

 That is why MLMs always urge their distributors to focus on recruiting others to join as distributors, instead of making a commission off their sales.

 When you recruit people to become independent distributors of Herbalife just like you, they form your team, and become part of your downline.
 Whatever they manage to sell, you get a bonus.
 As the team grows, the bonuses grow too.

 I have never tried to understand the exact compensation plans of MLM companies when it comes to recruitment bonuses and commissions, because they intentionally make the whole system exceedingly complicated.
 Or maybe it’s just me.